sgsikorski/3dDiffusion/README.md

 Written by Scott Sikorski and Adam B. Sefkow
 Last revised October 21, 2021

+Code also implemented using Cuda; however, cannot be shared at the current moment.
+Check back at a later time t see.

 Still in the process of being updated, adding features, and optimizing the algorithm.

 ### To Execute